Altium-Designer-addons/scripts-libraries/Scripts - PCB/SelectAssyDesignators/README.md

 ### Select Both
 Select one or more components and/or .Designator special strings then run the _SelectBoth_ script procedure to select all components and .Designator special strings associated with your selection.\
 * **Tip:** other objects are ignored/deselected in each case, so you can use _SelectBoth_ followed by one of the other procedures to go from a mixed selection to selecting only one type.
+### Reset Designator Positions
+Select one or more components and/or .Designator special strings then run _ResetDesignatorPositions_ to reset all .Designator special strings associated with the selected items to center on their parent components and exactly match their rotation value.
+### Reset Designator Positions (Normalized)
+Select one or more components and/or .Designator special strings then run _ResetDesignatorPositionsNorm_ to reset all .Designator special strings associated with the selected items to center on their parent components and align to their rotation value but normalized to be right-reading.

 ## Features